-- Current accounts: The most common bank account, these allow customers to withdraw money at any time without notice and often don’t earn interest.
+- Checking Accounts: The most common bank account, these allow customers to withdraw money at any time without notice and often do not earn interest.

-- Saving deposits: These are smaller accounts that typically earn interest.
+- Savings Accounts: These are smaller accounts that typically earn interest.
 There may be limits on when and how much can be withdrawn.

 2. Lending Funds